Henry Thomas Buckle: History of Civilization in England

-The description of History of Civilization in England is taken from The Encyclopædia Britannica: A Dictionary of Arts, Sciences and General Literature, Volume 4 (1890).
+The description of History of Civilization in England is taken from the Encyclopædia Britannica Eleventh Edition (1911):

 Buckle's fame rests mainly on his History of Civilization in England.
-It is a gigantic unfinished introduction, of which the plan was, first to state the general principles of the author's method and the general laws that govern the course of human progress—and secondly, to exemplify these principles and laws through the histories of certain nations characterized by prominent and peculiar features—Spain and Scotland, the United States and Germany.
+It is a gigantic unfinished introduction of which the plan was firstly to state the general principles of the author's method and the general laws that govern the course of human progress and secondly to exemplify these principles and laws through the histories of certain nations characterized by prominent and peculiar features: Spain, Scotland, the United States and Germany.
 The completed work was to have extended to 14 volumes; its chief ideas are: